Bob Monkhouse: Personal life

 Monkhouse was married twice, firstly to Elizabeth Thompson on 5 November 1949.
-The couple separated in 1967 and divorced in 1972.
+The couple separated in 1967 and divorced in 1970.
 His second marriage, to Jacqueline Harding, lasted until his death.
-He had three children from his first marriage, but only his adopted daughter, Abigail, survived him.
+He had three children from his first marriage, but only his adopted daughter survived him.

-His eldest son, Gary Alan, who had cerebral palsy, lived at Naish farm house, a residential home for the disabled in Christchurch Road, New Milton, Hampshire.
+His eldest son, Gary Alan, who had cerebral palsy, lived at Naish Farm House, a residential home for the disabled in Christchurch Road, New Milton, Hampshire.
 He went to Saint Michael's School in Pinner and died in Braintree, Essex, in 1992, aged 40.
-Monkhouse was an avid campaigner for the disabled.
+Monkhouse devoted much time and energy to campaigning for the disabled.
 His other son, Simon, a stand-up poet, from whom he had been estranged for 13 years, died aged 46 from a heroin overdose in a hotel in northern Thailand in April 2001.

 Monkhouse lived in a house called "Claridges" in Eggington, near Leighton Buzzard, and had a flat in London and a holiday home in Barbados.

 In his autobiography, he admitted to hundreds of sexual liaisons and affairs, but claimed that he only undertook this course of action because his first wife was unfaithful.
 His lovers before his second marriage included the actress Diana Dors, about whose parties he later commented after her death: "The awkward part about an orgy is that afterwards you're not too sure who to thank."

 Throughout his career Monkhouse had jotted down jokes, odd facts, one-liners, sketches and ideas in a series of leather-bound books, which he took with him to every television, radio, stage and nightclub appearance he made.
 In July 1995 two were stolen, and Monkhouse offered a £15,000 reward.
 They were returned after 18 months, but the thief, although arrested, was never charged.
 On Monkhouse's death, the books were bequeathed to Colin Edmonds.

 Monkhouse was a vocal supporter of the Conservative Party for some years.
 He later told his friend Colin Edmonds that this may have been a mistake, but that he wanted to be associated with a winner and he knew Margaret Thatcher could not lose the 1987 general election.

 Death

-Monkhouse was diagnosed with prostate cancer in September 2001, and he died from this illness at his home on 29 December 2003.
+Monkhouse was diagnosed with prostate cancer in September 2001, and he died from this illness at his home on 29 December 2003 aged 75.
 His widow, Jacqueline, suffered a heart attack and died in Barbados on 28 March 2008.